2-Party System? Americans Might Be Ready For 8

 (You can take their quiz and see what you are here.)

-The Solid Liberals and Core Conservatives are not only the largest two groups, but they're also, by far, the most politically engaged.
-They have an outsize influence in U.S. politics, because combined, they are 29 percent of the country, but almost half of the most politically engaged (Solid Liberals 25 percent, Core Conservatives 20 percent).
+While the Solid Liberals and Core Conservatives make up less than a third of the total population, they make up almost half of the most politically engaged.
+Because of that, they have an outsize influence in U.S. politics.

 They are also, predictably, the most interested in the 2018 election.
-There's a stark drop off in interest in the midterms among any other group, and that points to yet again a midterm election, where the most activist dominate and there's a drop in turnout from a presidential year.
+There's a stark drop off in interest in the midterms among any other group, and that points to yet again a midterm election where the most activist dominate and there's a drop in turnout from a presidential year.

 Meanwhile, Pew also identified a sizable portion of the American population that are essentially political "bystanders."
 They're not engaged with politics, not registered to vote, young and majority-minority.
 And there's a lot of them — 8 percent of the population, or roughly 20 million people.